CrescentonC/mlscript/icfp24-artifact-response/response.md

 Thank you very much for reporting this and providing the detailed `time.txt` and `time.pdf` files!
-From `time.txt` it seems that the errors trace back to the fact that the test named `Fish` only outputs two lines of results (for the programs after Lumberhack's transformation) instead of four: there should also be results for the original and expanded programs.
+From `time.txt` it seems that the errors trace back to the fact that the test named `Fish` only outputs two lines of results instead of four: there should also be results for the original and expanded programs.

+We are still working on reproducing the error on our AMD64 machine.
-It is a bit surprising because in `time.txt`, the output of `Fish` starts with the following content, which says "4 benchmarks x 30s".
+This error is a bit surprising for us because in `time.txt`, the output of `Fish` starts with the following content, which says "4 benchmarks x 30s", but still it only outputs two results.
 ```
 vvvv Fish_nofib_lh vvvv
 Estimated testing time 2m (4 benchmarks x 30s).
 Change using '-quota'.
 ```

-Unfortunately we have been unable to reproduce the error on our AMD64 machine so far.
-It could be helpful if files generated in "new-nofib-ocaml-gen/Fish_nofib_lh" are also available, and we are happy to look into this.
-Thank you!
+We will update the artifact accordingly as soon as we find the cause and fix it.
+Thanks again for reporting this to us!

-#### Nitpicks
+> #### Nitpicks
 > The generated plots have the benchmarks in a different order than that in the paper.
 For example, the first 3 benchmarks on the second row are LCSS, Lambda and LastPiece in the paper, but they are Lambda, LastPiece and LCSS in the plots.
 It will make the correspondence easier to spot if they are arranged in the same way.

-TODO: Thanks.
-Will fix.
+Thanks!
+We will fix this in the updated version.

-## Reusable
+> ## Reusable

-I believe the artifact is reusable.
+> I believe the artifact is reusable.
 In particular:

-- The README document is well-structured and well-written.
+> - The README document is well-structured and well-written.
 I have no problem following the instructions to evaluate and play with the implementation.
-- The inline feedback from compiling a program is helpful.
+> - The inline feedback from compiling a program is helpful.
 I believe they can help readers understand the algorithm and implementation better.
 That said, there is still room for improvement (see below).
-- I am able to provide my own programs (including some taken from existing literature) and exercise the deforestation process.
+> - I am able to provide my own programs (including some taken from existing literature) and exercise the deforestation process.
 This helps me understand the algorithm and limitation, as well as comparing to other approaches.
 It is also quite fun!
-- Error messages are good enough.
+> - Error messages are good enough.
 I deliberately introduced some syntactic mistakes, and most of the generated inline error messages are easy to understand and help me debug.

+Thank you!
+We are glad that you found our diff-test approach with inlined feedback helpful in general.

-#### Complaints
+> #### Complaints
 > I cannot make sense of the "fusion matches" sections in the inline feedback.
 Take 2.1 (Fig.2) as an example:
 >
 > ```